pstaabp/pstaabp.github.io/sci-comp-notes/week03/week03.md

 notebook()
 ```

 and (fingers crossed) you will get a tab open in your default browser with a listing of your current directory.
+Click the "New Notebook" button in the upper right to get a new interactive notebook running julia.